“Degrees Not Debt”

 As the sixth largest economy in the world, California needs graduates ready to innovate in business, technology, agriculture and other sectors.
 Debt stifles innovation, and today’s students are graduating with more debt in real world dollars than their forebears.

-The legislative package unveiled by Assembly Democrats creates the “Degrees Not Debt” scholarship program, and opens up a path to a debt free education for students attending California’s public colleges and universities.
+The legislative package unveiled by Assembly Democrats creates the “Degrees Not Debt” scholarship program, as well as creates a path to a debt free college for all California students.

 - Establish Degrees Not Debt Scholarships:

 - Degrees Not Debt Scholarships will be available to some 390,000 CSU and UC students.

 - The Degrees Not Debt Scholarships recognize the full cost of college and will be awarded to all recipients of Cal Grants, University Grants, and Middle Class Scholarships to replace student debt.

 - The Degrees Not Debt Scholarships will be phased in over a five year period, thereby reducing student debt by 20% each year until debt free college is fully achieved.

 - Provide tuition-free community college for the first year for full time community college students and expand the Success Grants program to assist lower income students cover living expenses.

 - Protecting the Middle Class Scholarship enables 55,000 students to avoid having out-of-pocket tuition costs spike by up to 40 percent.